The Cheapest Car Insurance in Nevada for 2022

 Cheapest Full Coverage Car Insurance in Nevada

-Full coverage car insurance features comprehensive and collision protection for road accidents and off-road incidents in Nevada.
-This policy costs more but provides higher limits and more protection for the policy owner's car.
-Comparing car insurance quotes can help you find the lowest rates in Nevada.
+Full coverage car insurance features comprehensive and collision protection for your vehicle for road accidents and off-road incidents that cause damage.
+The policy costs more but often provides higher liability limits while protecting your car.

-MoneyGeek found that the companies that provide the lowest full coverage rates in Nevada are:
+Based on MoneyGeek’s analysis, the companies that provide the average lowest full coverage rates in Nevada are:

-The insurance carrier with the highest rates for full coverage is CSAA, costing an average of $2,943 per year.
+If you are part of a military family, USAA offers the cheapest full coverage policy in Nevada at an average annual rate of $985.
+The insurance carrier with the highest rate for full coverage is CSAA, costing an average of $3,088 per year.

 Nevada drivers may pay more or less than the above averages and should compare quotes from insurance companies to find the best rates.
 The prices above are estimated average annual costs for full coverage car insurance for a policy with comprehensive and collision coverage of $100,000 in bodily injury liability per person, $300,000 bodily injury coverage per accident and $100,000 coverage for property damage per accident.